Giuseppe Garibaldi: Expedition against Rome

 Garibaldi himself was intensely anti-Catholic and anti-papal.
-His efforts to overthrow the Pope by military action mobilized anti-Catholic support.
-There were major anti-Catholic riots in his name across Britain in 1862, with the Irish Catholics fighting in defense of their Church.
-Garibaldi's hostility to the Pope's temporal domain was viewed with great distrust by Catholics around the world, and the French Emperor Napoleon III had guaranteed the independence of Rome from Italy by stationing a French garrison in Rome.
-Victor Emmanuel was wary of the international repercussions of attacking Rome and the Pope's seat there, and discouraged his subjects from participating in revolutionary ventures with such intentions.
+His efforts to overthrow the pope by military action mobilized anti-Catholic support.
+On 28 September 1862, 500 Irish labourers disrupted a pro-Garibaldi meeting in London by chanting "God and Rome", which triggered weeks of ethnic conflict between Protestants and Irish Catholics.
+Garibaldi's hostility to the pope's temporal domain was viewed with great distrust by Catholics around the world, and the French Emperor Napoleon III had guaranteed the independence of Rome from Italy by stationing a French garrison there.
+Victor Emmanuel was wary of the international repercussions of attacking Rome and the pope's seat there, and discouraged his subjects from participating in revolutionary ventures with such intentions.
 Nonetheless, Garibaldi believed he had the secret support of his government.
-Once he was excommunicated by the Pope, he chose the Protestant pastor Alessandro Gavazzi as his army chaplain.
+Once he was excommunicated by the pope, he chose the Protestant pastor Alessandro Gavazzi as his army chaplain.

-In June 1862, he sailed from Genoa to Palermo to gather volunteers for the impending campaign, under the slogan Roma o Morte (Rome or Death).
+In June 1862, he sailed from Genoa to Palermo to gather volunteers for the impending campaign, under the slogan Roma o Morte ("Rome or Death").
 An enthusiastic party quickly joined him, and he turned for Messina, hoping to cross to the mainland there.
 He arrived with a force of around two thousand, but the garrison proved loyal to the king's instructions and barred his passage.
 They turned south and set sail from Catania, where Garibaldi declared that he would enter Rome as a victor or perish beneath its walls.
-He landed at Melito on 14 August, and marched at once into the Calabrian mountains.
+He landed at Melito di Porto Salvo on 14 August and marched at once into the Calabrian mountains.